ibad-hussain/ibad-hussain/README.md

 <h1 align="center">Hi 👋, I'm Ibad Hussain</h1>
+<h3 align="center">Innovative Full Stack Developer with a Problem-Solving Mindset</h3>

+---

 ![Banner](./assets/banner.png)

-<h3 align="center">Innovative Fulxxxxxxxxl Stack Developer with a Problem-Solving Mindset</h3>

 Hello, I’m Ibad Hussain, a passionate Full Stack Developer with a strong focus on the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
 I’m currently pursuing a Bachelor's degree in Computer Science at the University of Karachi, where I’m honing my skills in both frontend and backend development.